rvsrvs/learn-swift/README.md

 # Introduction

-It is my observation that Swift as a language has three parts:

-1. a relatively small kernel of syntax and functionality that centers around Swift's powerful type system and makes excellent use of contemporary functional programming patterns.
+Going back to the notion of the language having three parts, I think we can assign some syntactic weights to them:

-Call this kernel 10% of the language.
+1. the kernel: call this 10% of the language.

-2. a larger set of syntax that is built on the 10% kernel and which adds useful syntactic sugar to the kernel, curated from a variety of other languages to the tastes of the Swift core team at Apple.
-I typically talk about this as being another 20% of the language.
+2. the syntactic sugar layer: I typically talk about this as being another 20% of the language.

-3. An enormous layer of features which exists to provide backwards compatibility to C, Objective C, and even Python.
-This portion of the language makes use of standard, single inheritance, pointer-based, object-oriented programming techniques.
-Call this 70% of the language.
+3. the backwards compatibility layer: I would argue that this comprises about 70% of the language.

+These weights of course are subjective and I provide them only to make another point.
 What frequently confuses people coming to Swift from other OO languages is that they feel that because they know and are familiar with the large portions of the 70% and they can use portions of the 20% fairly quickly, they then feel that they "know" the language.
 This happened to me.
 And I was wrong.

 This workspace covers the 70% and portions of the 20% in Playgrounds 1-25.